Uncertainty Quantification and Confidence Intervals for Naive Rare-Event Estimators: Introduction

 Motivated by the limitations of the above techniques and the potential to generate numerous samples, in this paper we focus on a more basic setting than some of the above literature, but in a sense fundamental.
 More precisely, we focus on the situation where all we have to estimate $p$ is a set of i.i.d.
 Bernoulli observations $I(A)$.
 A natural point estimate of $p$ is the sample proportion $\hat p$, i.e., given a set of Bernoulli data $I_1,\ldots,I_n$ of size $n$, we output $\hat p=(1/n)\sum_{i=1}^nI_i$.
 We are interested in understanding the statistical error in using $\hat p$, in the situation where \emph{$p$ could be very small, importantly with no lower bound on how small it could be}.
 Unlike the estimates given by efficiency-guaranteed variance reduction techniques, as we will explain momentarily, it is not entirely straightforward whether using simple sample proportion can give meaningful guarantees to estimating rare-event probabilities, in relation to the sample size $n$ and the (unknown) magnitude of $p$.
 Motivated by this, our main goal of this paper is to study the construction, coverage validity and tightness of confidence intervals (CIs) for rare-event probabilities using only the simple sample proportion estimator.
+The main messages from our findings are as follows: The normality and Wilson's intervals are not always valid, in the sense that their actual coverage probabilities can be less than the nominal confidence level, but they are shown to be close to our two newly developed valid intervals in terms of half-width.
+On the other hand, the exact interval is conservative, as its coverage probability is strictly larger than the nominal confidence level and hence it is not as tight as the aforementioned two intervals, but it safely guarantees the attainment of the nominal confidence level.
+Our new intervals are even more conservative than the exact interval and hence not recommended in practice, but they provide useful insights in understanding the tightness of the normality and Wilson's intervals.

 This paper is organized as follows.
 Section \ref{sec:problem} describes the problem setting and the motivating challenges.
 Section \ref{sec:overview CI} overviews the existing and new CIs, and Section \ref{sec:problem_conclusion} summarizes our main results.
 Then, in Sections \ref{sec:standard} and \ref{sec:stopping}, we present the details of the derivation and analyses of these intervals.
 After that, Section \ref{sec:numerical} reports some numerical results to visualize our comparisons.
 Section \ref{sec:conclusion} concludes this paper with our findings and recommendations.
 All missing proofs can be found in the appendix.